DorenCalliku/markdown-cv/index.md

 # Doren Calliku

-Junior neuroscientist and engineer working on clinical data of Dementia and psychiatric diseases.
+Junior neuroscientist working on clinical data of Dementia and psychiatric diseases.
 Background in computer engineering and neuropsychology.

 <div id="webaddress">